 Documented records regarding the utilization of sewage as fertilizer dates back to the 1500s in Germany, where sewage was used on croplands.
 Under the Federal Water Pollution Control Acts of 1972, land application of biosolids was recognized as a protocol for disposal, provided the disposal was managed in accordance with the applicable regulations.
 In conjunction with this recognition, experts from the EPA, United States Department of Agriculture (USDA), and National Land Grant Universities pooled their resources to form a Coordinating Committee on Environmental Quality that developed a subcommittee on Recycling Efforts of Sludges on Land.
+This subcommittee evaluated research that had been conducted on the pros and cons of biosolids application to provide guidance on the most appropriate protocols for use.
 This increased interest, along with the ongoing buildup of biosolids at wastewater treatment plants, sparked a series of research projects that evaluated the impacts of biosolids application to land (Lue-Hing, et al., 1992).

-Burying biosolids in deep-rows covered by a soil overburden was researched in the 1970's (Sikora and Colacicco, 1980; Taylor et al., 1978, Walker, 1974).
-In the early 1970's, the Washington Suburban Sanitary Commission purchased hundreds of acres of land in the counties surrounding Washington, D.C. for the purpose of burying biosolids in trenches at rates approximately equal to and greater than 383 Mg/ha (171 dry tons per acre).
-Long term monitoring of the sites has found elevated nitrates in groundwater at some areas (Sikora et al., 1982).
+Burying biosolids in deep-rows covered by a soil overburden was researched in the 1970s (Sikora and Colacicco, 1980; Taylor et al., 1978).
+In the early 1970s, the Washington Suburban Sanitary Commission purchased hundreds of acres of land in the counties surrounding Washington, D.C. for the purpose of burying biosolids in trenches at rates approximately equal to and greater than 383Mg/ha (171 dry tons per acre).
+Long-term monitoring of the sites has found elevated nitrates in groundwater at some areas (Sikora et al., 1982).
 While the production of annual corn crops on treated areas was researched (Sikora et al., 1980), no forest crops or other deep-rooted perennial crops were intentionally established to utilize the large reservoir of nutrients.

 Two studies are of particular interest.
-Sikora, with USDA-ARS at Beltsville, Md., reported on trench studies in both sandy soils and heavier soils.
-Sikora's tests placed lime-stabilized biosolids in trenches 610 mm (24 in.) wide by 500-1300 mm (20-50 in.) deep on 1270 mm (50 in.) centers, covered with 0.15-0.30 m of subsoil.
+Sikora, with USDA-ARS at Beltsville, MD, reported on trench studies in both sandy soils and heavier soils.
+Sikora's tests placed lime-stabilized biosolids in trenches 610 mm (24 in.) wide by 500-1300 mm (20-50 in.) deep on 1270 mm (50 in.) centers, covered with 0.15-0.30 m (0.49-0.98 ft.) of subsoil.
 Water samples were collected from drainage tile lines, a catchment pond, and monitoring wells within and around the trenched plot.
 Sikora's various experiments grew corn and grass in field studies and Taylor et al. (1978) grew corn in 160 day simulated deep-row experiments in a greenhouse setting.

-In the Beltsville studies (Sikora et al., 1982), five years after the application on Manor and Glenelg silt loam soils, no increases in N and Cl were detected in ground water, although elevated levels were found in the soil water just beneath the trenches.
-However, in similar studies on a sandy soil (Sikora et al., 1979a), ground water pollution was recorded.
+In the Beltsville studies (Sikora et al., 1982), five years after the application on Manor and Glenelg silt loam soils, no increases in N and Cl were detected in groundwater, although elevated levels were found in the soil water just beneath the trenches.
+However, in similar studies on a sandy soil (Sikora et al., 1979a), groundwater pollution was recorded.
 Specifically, these studies showed a peak in chloride levels 18 months after entrenchment and a peak in nitrate concentration a year after the chloride peak (i.e., 30 months after entrenchment).
-Nitrate concentrations were below the EPA MCL of 10 mg/L nitrate-N in wells above and below the trench plot.
-Though a high nitrate concentration of 60 mg/L occurred during November 1974 in one well within the trench plot, most concentrations (>85%) were below 10 mg/L. Tile drains exhibited a high nitrate-N concentration of 32 mg/L. Other observations of note were that metals did not migrate and pathogens were significantly reduced.
+Nitrate concentrations were below the EPA MCL of 10 mg/L nitrate-N (NO3-N) in wells above and below the trench plot.
+Though a high nitrate concentrations (>85%) were below 10 mg/L. Tile drains exhibited a high NO3-N concentration of 32 mg/L. Other observations of note were that metals did not migrate and pathogens were significantly reduced.